drand/tlock/README.md

 where we have two networks supporting timelock:
 - running with a 3 seconds frequency with signatures on G1: `f3827d772c155f95a9fda8901ddd59591a082df5ac6efe3a479ddb1f5eeb202c`
 - running with a 3 seconds frequency with signatures on G2: `7672797f548f3f4748ac4bf3352fc6c6b6468c9ad40ad456a397545c6e2df5bf`
-Notice these are relying on the League of Entropy **Testnet**, which should not be considered secure.
+Note these are relying on the League of Entropy **Testnet**, which should not be considered secure.

-A compatible League of Entropy Mainnet network is going to be launched in mid September, which can be considered secure.
-In the meantime, we recommend only using the Testnet network for development and testing purposes.

-You can also spin up a new drand network and run your own, but notice that the security guarantees boil down to the trust you can have in your network.
+You can also spin up a new drand network and run your own, but note that the security guarantees boil down to the trust you can have in your network.

 ---